Stephen Lynch (musician): 2000 to present

 He returned to Europe in fall 2009, and toured the UK in March 2010, headlining London's Brixton Academy on March 5, 2010.
 Lynch's second studio album, 3 Balloons, was released on March 10, 2009.

 The Lost Media Archive reports that Lynch announced, in February 2010, that a concert had been filmed in Portland, Oregon ("most likely on March 16, 2009 at the Aladdin Theater").
 Lynch's website stated that the film, entitled An Evening with Stephen Lynch, would "air later this year, with a new DVD to follow."
 However, Lynch was unhappy with the material, his site was edited to delete the promise, and the project was quietly shelved.
-He explained in interviews with Lost Media, "I re-visited it recently to see if maybe I could put something together and I hated it even more, especially in comparison to the shows we were doing on the Lion tour.
-So it is unlikely that any of it will ever be released.
-Maybe a song or two, but never the full concert.
-Which sucks because we shot it on film and it cost me a small fortune, but I'm just too unhappy with it to put it out into the world. [...]
-Maybe I'll use some footage for extras on a future DVD, if DVDs are even a thing anymore.
-If not, it'll be like that Jerry Lewis holocaust clown movie and only be whispered about in certain circles."

-Lynch appeared on The Opie and Anthony Show on Sirius XM Satellite Radio on October 19, 2009.
-He told them that he had finally returned to his New York apartment after spending the previous year in Michigan with his wife.
-During a subsequent appearance on May 2, 2013, to promote Lion, Lynch stated that he had returned to Michigan after a financial downturn and creative dry spell.

-On March 6, 2011, while replying to a message on Twitter, Lynch announced that he was working on a new CD.
-When asked if it would be studio or live, he replied "I'm leaning studio."
 In June 2011, Lynch performed at Chinateatern in Stockholm and at Kulturens Hus in Luleå, as well as venues in Gothenburg and Malmö, Sweden.
 Lion, a double live/studio album, was released on November 13, 2012, to solid reviews.

-In 2016, Lynch recorded a live show at the State Theatre in Ann Arbor, Michigan, called Hello, Kalamazoo, which was directed by Kevin Romeo of Rhino Media.
+In 2016, Lynch recorded a live show at the Little Theatre in Kalamazoo, Michigan, called Hello, Kalamazoo, which was directed by Kevin Romeo of Rhino Media.
 It was released as a DVD.